 believes in giving back to the communities where

 Tai Chi Moves

 Each week of the Beginner's Tai Chi Class we will post the moves you have learned that week.
 Just click on the move you would like to download and it will come up on your screen.
 You may save the move in a file or print out a copy of the move.
-Moves 73 - 108 are posted here for the Beginner's Class that has just complete all 108 moves.
-They will be removed from this site on 10 March.
-Moves will be reposted beginning on 11 June when our summer Tai Chi in the Park program begins, and we will concentrate on the first 17 moves.
+Moves will begin being posted on 11 June when our summer Tai Chi in the Park program begins, and we will concentrate on the first 17 moves.

 Download Tai Chi Moves Here: